David Choquehuanca: Childhood and education

 David Choquehuanca was born on 7 May 1961 in Cota Cota Baja, a minor hamlet situated along the shoreline of Lake Titicaca in La Paz's Omasuyos Province.
 An ethnic Aymara, Choquehuanca traces his lineage to the Choquehuanca caciques of Asankaru, Peru, a bygone Inca noble family from the line of Paullu, the last titular sapa inca of the Inca Empire—a fact that once led him to controversially describe himself as "the last Inca".
-Choquehuanca was raised Baptist and spoke only his native language until age seven, when he also learned Spanish.
+Choquehuanca was raised Baptist and spoke only his native language Aymara until age seven, when he also learned Spanish.
 His father, Nicolás Choquehuanca, was a prominent peasant leader in the neighboring town of Huarina, where he led the local agricultural cooperative.
 As a child, Choquehuanca's father taught him the base aspects of homesteading, including how to weave and sow as well as fishing and the practice of cuniculture.

 Choquehuanca completed primary education in his home town, later moving to Huarina in 1971 to complete secondary at the General José Miguel Lanza School, where he graduated in 1980.
 As a student, Choquehuanca was introduced to Marxist thought by his philosophy professor, Juan Rodríguez.
 "He told us that one day we would have to assume responsibilities, and for that, we had to be Marxists", he commented.
 Per his own account, Choquehuanca's Marxist teachings inspired him to become a revolutionary.
 Already in his third year, he assisted in organizing his school's first students' union, participating in multiple student protests, for which he was suspended multiple times and even nearly expelled.

 Shortly after graduating, Choquehuanca moved to La Paz, studying philosophy at the Simón Bolívar Higher Teacher Training School, during which time he joined another students' group, the Revolutionary Tendency of Student Teachers.
 He completed only one year at the institute before dropping out to briefly dedicate himself fully to trade union activity.
 In 1985, he returned to education, receiving a six-month scholarship to attend the Niceto Pérez Cadre Training School in Havana, Cuba, where he was instructed in philosophy and political economics.
 Returning to Bolivia, Choquehuanca completed postgraduate studies in history and anthropology at the Higher University of San Andrés, later receiving a diploma in indigenous rights from La Paz's Cordillera University in 2002.